CiscoSecurity/tr-05-module-maker/README.md

 ## Open JSON from TR API

-Another  possibility to obtain module type fields pre-populated in Module Maker is to pull the json from the Threat Response API.
+Another  possibility to obtain module type fields pre-populated in Module Maker is to pull the json from the SecureX Threat Response API.
 To do this, click **Open JSON from TR API**.
 You will be prompted to enter your `Client ID` and `Client Password`, as mentioned earlier and `Module Type ID` you want to pull.
 Also, don't forget to select the region where your organization was created.